lawrencecpaulson/lawrencecpaulson.github.io/_drafts/2022-07-06-Turing_Machines.md

 Turing's paper can be found [online](https://doi.org/10.1112/plms/s2-42.1.230) (also [here](https://www.cs.virginia.edu/~robins/Turing_Paper_1936.pdf)).
-It is a wonderful read, even with its mistakes: as Joel David Hamkins [explains](http://jdh.hamkins.org/alan-turing-on-computable-numbers/), Turing's definition of computable real numbers as those having computable decimal expansions doesn't actually work.
+It is a wonderful read, even with its mistakes: as Joel David Hamkins [explains](http://jdh.hamkins.org/alan-turing-on-computable-numbers/), Turing's definition of computable real numbers as those having computable decimal expansions doesn't actually work, though a fix is not difficult.

 Turing states his intentions right in the title: "On Computable Numbers, with an Application to the [Decision Problem]".
 (The *[Entscheidungsproblem](https://en.wikipedia.org/wiki/Entscheidungsproblem)* asks whether there exists an effective technique for determining whether a given formula of first-order logic is valid, i.e., true in all interpretations.)
 Turing expands on his thinking as follows: